ethbra/team-planetarium/materials/standup/Standup-1-2.md

 ### Work Completed
 - Reviewed and accepted pull request on Github
+- Read and analyzed project documentation
-- Collaborated on how to merge our acceptance testing/finalized test data
+- Collaborated on how to merge our acceptance testing

 ### Work to be Done
 - FInalize test data